 Choosing the Right Tank

 It’s an urban myth that a betta fish will be happy in a tank as small as one gallon or in a glass bowl.
-While, betta can survive in a tank of that size, but they won’t live for very long, and he certainly won’t be a happy fish!
+While betta can survive in a tank of that size, they won’t live for very long, and he certainly won’t be a happy fish!

 Bettas are surface feeders, living primarily in the upper part of the water in their tank.
-So, to make sure that your betta fish has plenty of swimming space, choose a long tank, rather than a tall one.
+So, choose a long tank rather than a tall one to ensure that your betta fish has plenty of swimming space.

 As previously mentioned, your betta’s tank should have a filtration system.
-Without a filter, the tank water will quickly get dirty, and you’ll need to carry out very frequent water changes, ideally on a daily basis.
+Without a filter, the tank water will quickly get dirty, and you’ll need to carry out frequent water changes, ideally daily.